MunishCool/money-transfer-app/README.md

 ### API URL Routings

-All the account related end points routine is done in the class as below path. com.mybank.account.AccountRouting
+All the account related end points routing is done in the class as below path. com.mybank.account.AccountRouting

 User API end points routing is done in class com.mybank.user.UserRouting